 Be as complete and accurate as possible.
 If two married people are filing together, both are equally responsible for being accurate.
 If more space is needed, attach a separate sheet to this form.
 Include the line number to which the additional information applies.
 On the top of any additional pages, write your name and case number (if known).
-If you believe that you are exempted from a presumption of abuse because you do not have primarily consumer debts or because of qualifying military service, complete and file Statement of Exemption from Presumption of Abuse Under § 707(b)(2) (Official Form 122A-1Supp) with this form.

-Part 1: Calculate Your Current Monthly Income
+Part 1: Calculate Your Deductions from Your Income